AnJingwd/STRsearch/README.md

 ### OVERVIEW

-STRsearch is an end-to-end pipeline for targeted profiling of short tandem repeats (STRs) in massively parallel sequencing data.
+ &emsp;  &emsp; STRsearch is an end-to-end pipeline for targeted profiling of short tandem repeats (STRs) in massively parallel sequencing data.
 It is implemented using Python, supporting both version Python2 and Python3.

+ ### Algorithm description:

+ &emsp;  &emsp; Briefly, STRsearch employs an iterative algorithm to obtain the longest continuous interval composed by all motifs of STR sequence structure without a priori assumptions on allele size.
+The actual STR region is determined by comparing the position of repeat patterns with the best matching location of flanking sequences in reads.
+Ultimately, allele size is calculated not only for repeat patterns, but also indels that are actually in the STR region.